grantrules/articles/Installing_Postfix_on_Ubuntu_with_SASL_and_TLS.md

 ----------

-User Authentication with Cyrus SASL
+User Authentication with PAM + Cyrus SASL
 -------------

 The first thing to do once Postfix is running is to prevent people from anonymously sending mail.
 SASL is the standard that Postfix will use to provide user authentication.
 There are two SASL implementations that are support by Postfix on Ubuntu by default, Dovecot and Cyrus.
-I will be setting up Cyrus SASL in this article.
+I will be setting up Cyrus SASL and configuring PAM to use a userdatabase in this section.

+First, PAM needs to be set up to handle SMTP authorization requests

+> **Create SMTP module for PAM**
+>
+> `sudo vi /etc/pam.d/smtp`
+>
+> Add these lines:
+> ```
+> auth    required   pam_userdb.so db=/etc/postfix/users crypt=crypt
+> account sufficient pam_userdb.so db=/etc/postfix/users crypt=crypt

+Confusingly, this will be looking for /etc/postfix/users.db

+To create this file, we need to create a Berkely database and add a user.

+     { echo user; echo `mkpasswd -s -m sha-512`; } | sudo db_load -T -t hash /etc/postfix/users.db

+Make sure to replace *user* with the username you want.
+You will be prompted for a password for the user.

+Once the database is set up, we'll go ahead and install Cyrus SASL.

+> **:bulb: Note:** PAM can be configured to authenticate against Unix accounts, database servers, and more

 > **Install Cyrus SASL**
 >